biomarker

 • Receptor Binding Domain (RBD)

-The test also measures the familiar C Reactive Protein.
-The Test is performed currently from venous blood for accuracy with the results available in 7 minutes, presented as the Biomark (Figure 5) available on the iPhone app.
+The test also measured the familiar C Reactive Protein.
+The Test was performed from venous blood with the results available in 7 minutes, presented as the Biomark (Figure 5) available on the iPhone app.

-The Edge of Immunity depends on your antibody half-life and ranges from 60 – 200 days.
-The test can measure your precise half-life but we would need to take two samples 100 days apart.
-Your doctor can be advised on whether this is important to you.
+The Edge of Immunity depended on antibody half-life and ranged from 60 – 200 days.
+The test could measure half-life more precisely; two samples 100 days apart were required as advised by clinicians.

-The test is usually sold as part of a consultation in private healthcare to patients who believe they are immuno-compromised, preparing to travel, have vulnerable relatives or considering whether to have a booster jab or not.
+The test was sold as part of a consultation in private healthcare to patients who believe they are immuno-compromised, preparing to travel, have vulnerable relatives or considering whether to have a booster jab or not.

 biomark-app